 For the preparation of most fruits, I macerate them in sugar and lemon juice and make a pectin bag with the peels, seeds and membranes of the lemons I juiced for the preserves.
 Sometimes I add some green apple skins and seeds if the fruit is particularly low in pectin and I don’t want an overwhelming lemon flavor.
 I bring the macerated fruit and pectin bag to a simmer, and immediately put everything in a ceramic dish or heat proof plastic container.
 I cut a piece of parchment to snugly fit on top of the fruit, put on the lid of the plastic container or wrap it in plastic wrap and let the fruit macerate overnight in the fridge.
 This technique accomplishes a few things.
 It allows the fruit to absorb some sugar, which helps it retain its shape in the final product.
 It makes it easier to skin the fruit if you are so inclined.
 It also allows the pectin to leach out of the fruit and the contents of the pectin bag, assuring a better jell.

 I use an unlined copper preserving pan, which also has its critics.
 However, unlined copper has been and is still used by many people for preserving and candy making.
 Just make sure to clean the tarnish off the copper before every use.
-I pour some salt and vinegar into the pan and scrub it with a sponge.
+I pour some salt and vinegar into the pan and scrub it with the rough side of a sponge.
 Some people add flour to make a paste.
 When you’re done scrubbing, the copper should have the original pale pink color and sheen.
 If you look at the picture in this post you will see that the top and inside of the pan is lighter, pinker and shinier.
 That’s because I just cleaned the inside and the outside is tarnished.
 That’s the way the inside should look before you put your fruit in the pan.